Domain-Invariant Representation Learning of Bird Sounds: Experiments

 \subsection{Few-Shot Classification Benchmark}

-The original task of BIRB~\cite{birb} is information retrieval in bioacoustics, focused on retrieving bird vocalizations from passively recorded datasets using focal recordings for training.
+The original task of the benchmark BIRB~\cite{birb} focuses on information retrieval in bioacoustics, aiming to retrieve bird vocalizations from passively recorded datasets using focal recordings for training.
 Downstream datasets may contain long audio recordings where events of interest are sparse.
 Individual bird events are detected using peak detection~\cite{denton}, which identifies frames with high energy to used for the task.
-We build on our previous work~\cite{moummadicasspw}, which shows that using a pretrained classifier on AudioSet~\cite{audioset} is a good proxy for selecting windows with the highest bird class activation.
+We build on previous work~\cite{moummadicasspw}, which shows that using a pretrained classifier on AudioSet~\cite{audioset} is a good proxy for selecting windows with the highest bird class activation.

 Following the MetaAudio framework, we focus on a multi-class classification task to define a few-shot evaluation for assessing the generalization capabilities of pre-trained models~\cite{buroojtransfer}.
 BIRB provides a large training set, XC (Xeno-Canto), consisting of focal recordings from nearly 10,000 species, while the validation and test datasets contain soundscape recordings.
 The benchmark details are provided in Table~\ref{tab:benchmark}.